-- (A) For intermediate, brackish, and saline marsh features - - If the vegetative cover criterion specified for 3 years after the initial planting of marsh features is not achieved (i.e. success criterion 3.D), a monitoring report will be required for each consecutive year until two sequential annual reports indicate that the vegetative cover criterion has been satisfied.
-The Sponsor would also be responsible for the purchase and installation of supplemental plants needed to attain the success criterion. - (B) For all types of marsh features (fresh, intermediate, brackish, and saline) - - If the topographic success criterion 2.C is not achieved, a monitoring report will be required for each consecutive year until two sequential annual reports indicate success criteria have been satisfied.
-Since failure to meet this topographic success criteria would mandate corrective actions such as addition of fill, removal of fill, or other actions to change grades within the subject marsh feature, the Sponsor would also be responsible for performing the necessary corrective actions. - Native vegetation success criterion 3.D is applicable to the period extending from 5 years through 20 years following completion of mitigation construction activities and is applicable to all marsh features.
+- (A) For intermediate, brackish and saline marsh features - If the vegetative cover criterion specified for 3 years after the initial planting of marsh features is not achieved (i.e. success criterion 3.E), a monitoring report will be required for each consecutive year until two sequential annual reports indicate that the vegetative cover criterion has been satisfied.
+The Sponsor would also be responsible for the purchase and installation of supplemental plants needed to attain the success criterion. - (B) For fresh marsh features -- - If the vegetative cover criterion specified for 3 years after completion of mitigation construction activities is not achieved (i.e. success criterion 3.D), a monitoring report will be required for each consecutive year until two sequential annual reports indicate that the vegetative cover criterion has been satisfied.
+The Sponsor would also be responsible for the purchase and installation of supplemental plants needed to attain the success criterion.

+(C) For all types of marsh features (fresh, intermediate, brackish, saline) -

+If the topographic success criterion 2.C is not achieved, a monitoring report will be required for each consecutive year until two sequential annual reports indicate success criteria have been satisfied.
+Since failure to meet this topographic success criteria would mandate corrective actions such as addition of fill, removal of fill, or other actions to change grades within the subject marsh feature, the Sponsor would also be responsible for performing the necessary corrective actions.

+Native vegetation success criterion 3.F is applicable to the period extending from 5 years through 20 years following completion of mitigation construction activities and is applicable to all marsh features.
 If this criterion is not satisfied at the time of monitoring, the Sponsor would be responsible for implementing corrective actions.
 Such actions could include installing additional plants in the subject marsh (probable course of action), adding sediment to the subject marsh in problem zones (marsh nourishment), or a combination of these activities.
 Under this scenario, a monitoring report will be required for each consecutive year following completion of the corrective actions until two sequential annual reports indicate that the vegetative cover criterion has been attained.
 The Sponsor would be responsible for conducting these additional monitoring events and preparing the associated monitoring reports.